-Your name and logo (including slogans, pictures, colour schemes and other things which identify you) are your IP and are obviously important.
-Your rights ability to prevent others from trading off your name and logo and your reputation rely on your ability to protect them.
+Your name and logo (including slogans, pictures, colour schemes and other things which identify you) are your Intellectual Property and are obviously important.
+Your ability to prevent others from trading off your name and logo rely on your ability to protect them.

 There are 2 ways that you can protect your name and logo.

-Your original documents and software are also your IP.
-This would include any original letters, e-mails, articles, manuals timetables, databases and computer programs as well as any original videos.
+Your original documents and software are also your Intellectual Property.
+This includes any original letters, e-mails, articles, manuals timetables, databases and computer programs as well as any original videos.

-Except in certain circumstances, copyright protects this IP.
+Except in certain circumstances, copyright protects this Intellectual Property.